Cadiz Valley Water Conservation, Recovery and Storage Project

 Conservation & Recovery Component – Phase I

-As part of the first phase of the Project, wells would be constructed at our Cadiz Valley property.
+As part of the first phase of the Project, additional wells would be constructed at our Cadiz Valley property and augment our existing agricultural operation.
 The wellfield will capture and conserve water that is naturally flowing into the system every year and recover water that is moving toward the dry lakes and would otherwise be lost to salt contamination and eventual evaporation.
-The wellfield will change the hydraulic gradient by pulling water back from its natural downward flow and minimize the loss of groundwater.
+The wellfield will change the hydraulic gradient, pull water back from its downward flow and minimize the loss of groundwater at the dry lakes.
 Safe, established groundwater management techniques will be employed to ensure the Project is operated without causing harm to the environment or any users in the area.
 The Project includes a state-of-the-art Groundwater Management, Monitoring and Mitigation Plan (GMMMP) that will be enforced by San Bernardino County to address any potential for impacts.

 Participating water providers will also have the option to decrease or forego their water delivery in certain years, such as wet years, and carry it over to future years when it may be needed.
 This carry-over water would be stored in the aquifer system at the Project area.